awslabs/aws-cloudfront-extensions/docs/develop/edge-function/README.en.md

 ## Download a sample AWS SAM application

-After completing **UPLOAD CLOUDFRONT+ CODE INTO CLOUDSHELL** section, you have uploaded CloudFront+ into CloudShell, go to CloudFront+ folder and perform following commands:
+After completing **UPLOAD CLOUDFRONT+ CODE INTO CLOUDSHELL** section, you have uploaded CloudFront Extensions into CloudShell, go to CloudFront Extensions folder and perform following commands:

        cd edge/nodejs/
        sam init